 - Transfer the hot cooked rice to a large bowl and add the seasoning mixture.

-- With a rice paddle, use a slicing motion to combine the seasoning and cooked rice well.
-Now, you‘re ready to shape the rice balls.
+- With a rice paddle, use a slicing motion to gently combine the seasoning and cooked rice well.
+Try not to mash the rice.
 Note: Be sure to let the cooked rice cool a little bit until you can hold it without burning your hands.
 Rice must be hot or warm when making onigiri in order to hold its shape.

-- With an Onigiri Mold: Prepare a small bowl filled with water.
-Soak the onigiri mold and lid in the water to moisten so the rice doesn‘t stick to it.
+- Prepare a small bowl filled with water.
+Dip the onigiri mold and lid in the water to moisten so the rice doesn‘t stick to it.
 Remove the mold and drain the excess water.

 - Fill the onigiri mold with the hot seasoned rice all the way to the top edge, making sure to fill the corners.
 Cover with the lid and push down firmly.
-You should feel a slight resistance; if not, you may want to add a bit more rice.
+You should feel a slight resistance; if not, add a bit more rice.

 - Repeat with the remaining rice.

-- Now, firmly hand-press the rice balls to keep them from falling apart while grilling.
-For Yaki Onigiri, you‘ll want to press the rice ball a bit more tightly than you would a regular onigiri.
+- Now, firmly hand press the rice balls to keep them from falling apart while grilling.
+Press them a bit more tightly than you would a regular onigiri.
 First, moisten both palms with a bit of water to prevent the rice from sticking.
-Then, pick up a rice ball in your left (non-dominant) hand.
-Place your right (dominant) hand on top of the rice in a “mountain" shape and gently press the triangle corner.
-At the same time, squeeze the fingers and heel of your bottom (left) hand to gently press the sides flat.Now, rotate the triangle corner you just pressed toward you (clockwise, if you‘re right-handed).
-The tip of the second corner will now be pointing up.
-Repeat the above “press and rotate” steps to hand press the second triangle corner and then the third, always keeping your left hand on the bottom and your right hand on top.
+Then, pick up a rice ball in your non-dominant hand.
+Make a "mountain" shape with your dominant hand.
+Place it on top of the rice and gently press the triangle corner while you squeeze the fingers and heel of your bottom hand to gently press the sides flat.Now, rotate toward you the triangle corner you just pressed.
+A new corner will now point up.
+Repeat the above “press and rotate” steps to hand press the second triangle corner and then the third one, always keeping your non-dominant hand on the bottom and your dominant hand on top.
 Press and rotate a final 2–3 more times to finish.

 - In the image below, the top row is hand pressed while the bottom row is not.

-- If you don‘t want to touch the rice with your hands, you can press the onigiri with plastic wrap.
-Place a piece of plastic wrap on the working surface, wet your fingers, and place the onigiri in the middle.
+- Optional: You can press the onigiri with plastic wrap instead if you don‘t want to touch the rice with your hands: Lay a piece of plastic wrap on the work surface, wet your fingers, and place the onigiri in the middle.

 - Gather the corners of the plastic wrap and twist it a few times to tighten it around the rice.
 Form the rice into a triangle shape in the same manner that I described above.

-- Without an Onigiri Mold: You also can use plastic wrap to shape the onigiri instead of using a mold.
+- Instead of using an onigiri mold, you can use plastic wrap to shape the rice ball.
 Place a piece of plastic film on the working surface, wet your fingers, and put the rice on top.
 Gather the corners of the plastic film and twist it a few times to tighten it around the rice.

 - Form the rice into a triangle shape through the plastic in the same manner that I described above for hand-pressing the onigiri.
 Repeat with the remaining rice.
 Tip: To shape the onigiri with your hands the traditional way, see the step-by-step instructions and images in my Onigiri (Japanese Rice Balls) post.